gosh-sh/docs/docs/acki-nacki/deploy_network.md

 ### **Build the hosts inventory**

-Create (Build) the `inventory.yml` file.
+Build the `inventory.yml` file.

-Specify all your hosts that will run Acki Nacki nodes, paying special attention to Block Producer (BP) (collator) node.
+Specify all your hosts that will run Acki Nacki nodes, paying special attention to **Block Producer node**.

 !!!
 Example "For example"